 Use the parts of the curriculum that work for you and change the parts that don’t

-Some possible ways you could modify the Horsemanship levels for different disciplines:
+In the meantime, here are some possible ways you could modify the Horsemanship lesson plans for different disciplines:

 We want to help you keep those doors open

 Our hope is that we can help instructors in all disciplines by providing inspiration and reducing the time you spend on behind-the-scenes work.
 We know only too well how many hours are needed to run a successful lesson program!

 And we hope that together we can empower students to learn about their equine partners even if their riding time is limited.

 And of course, we’re in it for the horses, who are the heart of everything